 - Do not use this medicine after the expiry date which is stated on the pack after ‘Exp’.

-- Do not store your Tioguanine tablets above 25°C. Keep dry and protect from light.
+- Do not store your Thioguanine tablets above 25°C. Keep dry and protect from light.

 - If your doctor tells you to stop taking the tablets, it is important to return any which are left over to your pharmacist, who will destroy them according to disposal of dangerous substance guidelines.
 Only keep the tablets if your doctor tells you to.

-The active substance is Tioguanine.
-Each Tioguanine tablet contains 40 mg of tioguanine.
+The active substance is Thioguanine .
+Each Thioguanine tablet contains 40 mg of Thioguanine .

-The other ingredients are lactose monohydrate, starch, acacia, stearic acid, magnesium stearate and purified water.
+The other ingredients are lactose monohydrate, starch (potato), acacia, stearic acid, magnesium stearate and purified water.

-What Tioguanine looks like and contents of the pack
+What Thioguanine looks like and contents of the pack